satyajeetparmar0/ad-booking/README.md

 ## 🎥 Documentary Video

-To learn more about TechShop and see a walkthrough of its features, watch documentary video:
+To learn more about AdAdda and see a walkthrough of its features, watch documentary video:

 [![Watch Demo](https://img.youtube.com/vi/9kZc-0BXPwo/0.jpg)](https://youtu.be/9kZc-0BXPwo)